cse-sim/cse/.github/pull_request_template.md

 - [ ] Make code changes (if you haven't already)
 - [ ] Self-review of code
     - [ ] My code follows the style guidelines of this project
-    - [ ] I have performed a self-review of my code
     - [ ] I have added comments to my code, particularly in hard-to-understand areas
     - [ ] I have only committed the necessary changes for this fix or feature
     - [ ] I have made corresponding changes to the documentation